Explicit 27: Eye of the Tiger - Survivor

 12:30

-So I think we're gonna have to do this video.
+So I think at some point we're going to have to do this video.

 Oh my God, I'm just looking at the trailer for Eye of the Tiger.